Consistency through standardisation

 Plants are placed into Rockwool

-The plant are placed in a growing room
+The plants are placed in a growing room

 Drying, Processing and Packaging